 Single-Family Comparable Rent Schedule (Form 1007)

 Required if the property is a one-unit investment property and the borrower is using rental income to qualify.
 Otherwise, Form 1007 is not required.
 (The lender may obtain this form for the purpose of reporting gross monthly rent at delivery.
-See A3-4-02, Data Quality and Integrity.)
+See Reporting of Gross Monthly Rent in B3-3.1-08, Rental Income.)

 Each Fannie Mae appraisal report form includes an appraiser’s certification (and, if applicable, a supervisory appraiser’s certification) and a statement of assumptions and limiting conditions.
 Appraisers may not add limiting conditions.